MITLibraries/carbon/README.md

       **Note**: As of this writing, Apple M1 Macs cannot run Oracle Instant Client.
    * If you are on a machine that can run Oracle Instant Client, follow the steps outlined in [Without Docker](#without-docker).

+The data retrieved by the Carbon application contains personally identifiable information (PII), so downloading the files is not recommended.
+However, if examining the files created by Carbon is **absolutely necessary** for testing purposes, this can be done on your local machine via a Docker container.
+For more information, please refer to the Confluence document: [How to download files from an application that connects to the Data Warehouse](https://mitlibraries.atlassian.net/wiki/spaces/~712020c6fcb37f39c94e54a6bfd09607f29eb4/pages/3469443097/Running+applications+in+a+local+Docker+Container).

+**Note:** Any downloaded files or `.env` files must be **immediately deleted** after testing is complete.

 #### With Docker

 1. Run `make dependencies` to download the Oracle Instant Client from S3.